How to Raise Smart Happy Healthy Kids

 Is trendy stuff the way to have a generation of smart and the most healthy kids in recorded history?
 The professionals say mental stimulation is a good thing for children.
 However, the most important ingredient in the equation has been found to be simple hands on, loving parenting.
 So, the real kicker here is that we can reach the lofty goals of creating healthy children and maybe create a baby genius no matter what our checkbook balance looks like!

-Sure, you have to have some resources to buy a baby crib, baby clothes and furniture for the baby’s nursery, but you can get safe furniture at the discount store and buy a set of closeout or discontinued baby bedding and shop for used stuff if you have to.
+Sure, you have to have some resources to buy a baby crib, baby clothes and furniture for the baby’s nursery, but you can get safe furniture at the discount store and buy a set of less expensive baby bedding and shop for used stuff if you have to.
 Mental stimulation and safety seems to be the key to getting the babies off to a running start in life.
 Organic baby bedding and healthy kids may go hand-in-hand but it's always cheaper to buy secondhand.

 Here are some ways that the experts say will give your child the best possible leg up in mental development (as always use your own judgment):